Skip to Content

 “It changed kind of how the course of my education is going to go,” Early College alumni Nohelia Molina said.
 “You save a lot of money by joining Early College.
 I also won’t be taking other classes that I previously was going to take.”

-Nohelia Molina is a Sophomore at Logansport High School.
-The Early College program has aided her in dual credit.
+Nohelia Molina is a sophomore at Logansport High School.
+The Early College program has aided her with dual credits.
 (Emily Yanez)

 Early College has aided several students in spending less money on higher education.

-Students have to get chosen by the program before they even try applying to Early College.
+Students are chosen by the program before they even try applying to Early College.

 “Early College is a program targeted for students that are first generation,” Lundy said.
-“Also students on free and reduced lunch, students with English not as their first language who score a 3 or higher on WIDA or students that could do really well in honors but haven’t taken an honors class before.”
+“Also, students on free and reduced lunch, students with English not as their first language who score a three or higher on WIDA, or students that could do really well in honors but haven’t taken an honors class before.”

 Most students who apply to Early College after being qualified stay, but there are students who don’t.